Winnie-the-Pooh: Blood and Honey 2

-Winnie-the-Pooh: Blood and Honey 2 (stylised as Winnie-the-Pooh: Blood and Honey II) is a 2024 British independent slasher film.
-It is the second instalment of the Twisted Childhood Universe (TCU) and a sequel to Winnie-the-Pooh: Blood and Honey (2023).
-Like its predecessor, it was directed by Rhys Frake-Waterfield, and is a horror parody of A. A. Milne and E. H. Shepard's Winnie-the-Pooh books.
+Winnie-the-Pooh: Blood and Honey 2 (stylised as Winnie-the-Pooh: Blood and Honey II) is a 2024 British independent slasher film directed by Rhys Frake-Waterfield.
+It is the second installment of the Twisted Childhood Universe (TCU) and a metafictional sequel to Winnie-the-Pooh: Blood and Honey (2023).
+Like its predecessor, it is a horror interpretation of A. A. Milne and E. H. Shepard's Winnie-the-Pooh books.
 The film stars Scott Chambers as Christopher Robin, and Ryan Oliva as the titular character, with Tallulah Evans, Teresa Banham, Peter DeSouza-Feighoney, Alec Newman, and Simon Callow in supporting roles.
 It follows Pooh as he embarks on a murderous rampage through Christopher Robin's childhood town to seek revenge on him for revealing his existence to the world.

 Following the commercial success of Blood and Honey, director Frake-Waterfield expressed interest in a sequel, which was greenlit in November 2022.
 The film utilizes metafictional and film within a film elements as Chambers, Oliva, and Eddy McKenzie replace original cast members Nikolai Leon, Craig David Dowsett, and Chris Cordell in the roles of Christopher Robin, Winnie-the-Pooh, and Piglet, respectively.
 (Note: Winnie-the-Pooh: Blood and Honey (2023) is presented as a film adaptation based on the "Hundred Acre Massacre" that took place before the events of Blood and Honey 2.
 Although the events of Blood and Honey actually happened in-universe, it is presented as a film within a film, which explains the redesigns for Christopher, Pooh, and Piglet.)

 Winnie-the-Pooh: Blood and Honey 2 premiered in London on 18 March 2024, and was theatrically released in the United States on 26 March.
-It received mixed reviews from critics, who considered it an improvement over its predecessor, and grossed $8 million against a budget of $500,000.
-A further sequel, Winnie-the-Pooh: Blood and Honey 3, is scheduled to be released in 2026.
+It received generally mixed reviews from critics, who nonetheless considered it an improvement over its predecessor, and grossed $7.6 million against a budget of $500,000.
+A prequel film, Winnie-the-Pooh: Blood and Honey 3, is in active development.